excess-project/monitoring-frontend/README.md

-# EXCESS ATOM Monitoring Server
+# EXCESS ATOM Monitoring Frontend

 > ATOM enables users to monitor applications at run-time with ease.
 In contrast to existing frameworks, our solution profiles applications with high resolution, focuses on energy measurements, and supports a heterogeneous infrastructure.